scperkins/EJEHardenberg.github.io/public/tech-blog/how-custom-type-form-binders-for-playframework.md

 </small>

-A Mapping had a bit more methods than just `bind` and `unbind`, however they're very easily composable, alonging the creation of custom type mappings be leveraging existing ones.
+A Mapping had a bit more methods than just `bind` and `unbind`, however they're very easily composable, allowing the creation of custom type mappings be leveraging existing ones.
 For example, to create a UUID Mapping we can leverage the existing `text` mapping: